Creating space, stability or relaxation

 Both types of movements can be turned into rhythmic movements and as they are repeated what we can tune in to are the feelings of creating space and the feelings of relaxation.
 With enough experience of these two extremes we can then explore the realm between them, finding a balance between relaxation and the creation of space.

-Note that the creation of space has a couple of roles.
+Note that the creation of space has a couple of purposes.

-Where practice is required is finding the balance between too much space or too much relaxation.
+Where practice is required is finding the balance between space and relaxation.

 Where the creation of space may rely more on connective tissue tensioning, the creation of stability may be more a result of muscular tension.